AxFoundation/strax/docs/source/index.rst

 Strax is an analysis framework for pulse-only digitization data, specialized for live data processing at speeds of 50-100 MB(raw) / core / sec.

+For comparison, this is more than 100x faster than the XENON1T processor `pax <http://github.com/XENON1T/pax>`_, and does not require a preprocessing stage ('eventbuilder').
+It achieves this due to using `numpy <https://docs.scipy.org/doc/numpy/>`_ `structured arrays <https://docs.scipy.org/doc/numpy/user/basics.rec.html>`_ internally, which are supported by the amazing just-in-time compiler `numba <http://numba.pydata.org/>`_.

-Strax is initially developed for the XENONnT experiment, but the configuration and specific algorithms for XENONnT will eventually be hosted separately.
+Strax is initially developed for the XENONnT experiment.
+However, the configuration and specific algorithms for XENONnT will eventually be hosted separately.

+Besides the documentation below, you might find these presentations useful:

+* `Talk on strax at the first XENONnT software telecon (June 2018) <https://docs.google.com/presentation/d/1khf-RNp6K-Q3TW1nQr5xUdrCUPGTJ8lDlDxnAh3s__U>`_
+* `Talk on strax for DAQ experts (May 2018) <https://docs.google.com/presentation/d/1qZmbAKJmzn7iTbBbkzhTvHmiBqdbYyxhgheRRrDhTeY>`_

 .. toctree::